viet34tqc/notebook/nextjs.md

 Pros:

 - This method is really good for SEO because bots get fully rendered HTML and they can easily interpret the content on the page.
+- First Paint, First Contentful Paint, Largest Contentful Paint benefit from this approach as it is very similar to static serving.
 - The data is always fresh

 Const:

+- Generate pages on the server takes time, that often result in a slower TTFB, unlike SSG
+- Time To Interactive can be slow because of hydration process
 - UX is not so good because navigation needs page refresh
 - Redundant data fetching (if not cache)

-When to use:

-The content of the page updates frequently and it changes on every user request, ex: checkout page, cart page...
+When to use: The content of the page updates frequently and it changes on every user request, ex: checkout page, cart page...

 ### Incremental Static Regeneration